reedhedges/AriaCoda/README.md

 and math functions in general, you could do this:

     make EXTRA_CXXFLAGS="-mcpu=atom -ffast-math" -j4

+Or to get additional optimization based on the features of the CPU of the build host:

+    make EXTRA_CXXFLAGS="-march=native -mtune=native" -j4

 To compile with clang and libc++ instead of gcc and libstdc++: